Aon Actuary Salary in Greater Chicago Area | $130K-$145K+ | Levels.fyi

 The median Actuary compensation in Greater Chicago Area package at Aon totals $145K per year.
-View the base salary, stock, and bonus breakdowns for Aon's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Aon's total compensation packages.
 Last updated: 11/5/2025

 Company